ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/README.md

 # Veggie Tales
 Image classification app + text creation via openai API

-## Description

-### App
+### The App

 We built a Streamlit app structured in three main sections.
 In the first, the user can upload an image or take a picture of a vegetable that will then be classified according to a list of 16 classes.
 The second is intended for kids; based on the detected vegetable, openai API creates four facts and a story that are meant for the user to learn about the ingredient.
 The third is intended for a broader audience.
 The user gets five specific facts (historical, cultural, health, fun and bad) and a recipe suggestion.

 For details on dependencies and libraries check [requirements.txt]().
 For getting your own API key for openai, follow [this](https://platform.openai.com/docs/api-reference/authentication) link.
+All the results are summarized in the [presentation](https://github.com/ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/blob/main/Project%20Presentation.pptx) (Use of PPT recommended to enjoy visualization).

-### Image classification model
+### The image classification model

 Classification is performed via the pre-trained deep learning model [InceptionV3](https://www.tensorflow.org/api_docs/python/tf/keras/applications/inception_v3) from Tensorflow.
 We unfroze the last 15 layers and trained them on 16 classes of the  [dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition) Fruits and Vegetables Image Recognition from kaggle.
-For details see the related [notebook](https://github.com/hattwich/veggie_tales/blob/main/notebooks/inception_16classes.ipynb).
+For details see the related [notebook](https://github.com/ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/blob/main/notebooks/inception_16classes.ipynb).

 Previously, we built up our own deep learning model trained on only two classes.
 In order to increase the accuracy, we used a different [dataset](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset) with a larger number of training images.
-For details see the related [notebook](https://github.com/hattwich/veggie_tales/blob/main/notebooks/dl_2classes.ipynb).
+For details see the related [notebook](https://github.com/ginkof/Python_Green_Thumb_Image_Recognition_and_Classification_of_Vegetables/blob/main/notebooks/dl_2classes.ipynb).

 ### Outlook